 - A statement that the information in the notice is accurate and, under penalty of perjury, that the complainer is authorized to act on behalf of the owner of one or more exclusive copyright rights.

-200.60 Users of University information technology who repeatedly infringe the copyrights of others may be removed from the server, denied access to the university computer system and/or disciplined for such infringements.
+200.50 Users of University information technology who repeatedly infringe the copyrights of others may be denied access to university computer systems and services and/or disciplined for such infringements.

 Alleged copyright infringement violations shall be reported to the following individual at each campus:

 Individual campuses maintain campus-specific standards and procedures that implement this policy.
-Campus-specific standards and procedures are currently under development; when published, the links to those pages will be provided here.
 Constituents will be required to comply with any standards and procedures developed for their campus:

 - Great Falls College MSU